gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 <img src="/images/nes-emulator-debugging/working.gif">
 </div>

-Now that I've had my fun, I'm going to submit my emulator to a [suite of test ROMs](https://github.com/christopherpow/nes-test-roms) to clean up any not-yet manifested bugs.
+Now that I've had my fun, I'm going to subject my emulator to a [suite of test ROMs](https://github.com/christopherpow/nes-test-roms) to clean up any not-yet manifested bugs.
 There's still a lot of work to go before my emulator is finished.
 At the moment there's no sound, many PPU features are